KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 ## Model Cleanup

 The source model is provided in FBX, glTF, and USDz formats.
-FBX is usually the best for editing because it preserves quads and polygons, which allows edgeloop workflows during content authoring.
+FBX is usually the best for editing because it preserves quads and polygons, which allows edge loop workflows during content authoring.

 The source FBX file was imported into 3ds Max for initial editing and animation.